 A researcher is an experimenter and an entrepreneur.
 A risk-taker and a big picture thinker.
 A progress maker, a troubleshooter, tinkerer.
 She is creative and works with the constraints of the organization and its resources, while simultaneously figuring out how to change them.
 She persists in the face of frustration.

 A researcher seeks to improve the culture of her workplace, helping it grow through all of her efforts.
 She is a catalyst for change.

 A researcher asks the questions that need asking.
 It’s not just a job – she truly cares and lives and breathes her work.

-A researcher acts like the researcher – and person – she wants to be.
+Finally, a researcher acts like the researcher – and person – she wants to be.